Recently Visited Pages

 There are two ways to drop a class:

-Note: You can receive a refund for withdrawing from the course.
+Note: You may be eligible for a refund when withdrawing from a course.
 See the information at Refund and Repayment Policy page.
+Withdrawing from a course may also impact financial aid; please contact Financial Aid to learn more.

 Auditing a Course

-If you wish to attend a course without taking an examination or receiving credit for the course, you may register on an audit basis by completing the Registration Form (PDF) and selecting the audit section on the form.
+If you wish to attend a course without taking an examination or receiving credit for the course, you may register on an audit basis by emailing email@example.com from your SCC email indicating the exact course you would like to audit.

 Studentauditing a course will pay the regular tuition rate and must meet the prerequisites or receive special permission from the instructor.